 (a) All meetings of the steering committee must:

 (1) be held in the State Office Building, the Minnesota Senate Building, or when approved by the Legislative Oversight Committee, another public location with the capacity to live stream steering committee meetings; and

 (2) whenever possible, be made available on a website for live audio or video streaming and be archived on a website for playback at a later time.

 (b) The steering committee must:

 (1) as part of every steering committee meeting, provide the opportunity for oral and written public testimony and comments on steering committee recommendations for the governance, administration, and business operations of the Minnesota eligibility system; and

 (2) provide documents under discussion or review by the steering committee to be electronically posted on MNsure's website.
 Documents must be provided and posted prior to the meeting at which the documents are scheduled for review or discussion.

 (c) All votes of the steering committee must be recorded, with each member's vote identified.

-The Office of MN.IT Services shall be responsible for the design, build, maintenance, operation, and upgrade of the information technology for the Minnesota eligibility system.
+The Department of Information Technology Services shall be responsible for the design, build, maintenance, operation, and upgrade of the information technology for the Minnesota eligibility system.
 In carrying out its duties, the office shall consider recommendations made by the steering committee.

 Official Publication of the State of Minnesota